OpenTextCollections/ende1246a/README.md

 Ibetty Kenny.
 The stories were compiled, translated, and glossed by Kate L. Lindsey.

 The files in this repository contain the texts in the CLDF format.
-A human readable version of the book is available under the name "TThe Ende way: Short stories and songs from Limol prepared with the Ende Language Committee" at https://zenodo.org/records/17259528
+A human readable version of the book is available under the name "The Ende way: Short stories and songs from Limol prepared with the Ende Language Committee" at https://zenodo.org/records/17259528